c4thie/chatbot-popup/README.md

 # Chatbot popup standalone

+IMPORTANT NOTE: Please make your own branch and do your code development in that branch (You can also ### `git checkout master` to use the master branch as well)

 This is the frontend of the ai-chatbot to be added to the existing admin-app

 ## Available Scripts